geozeke/glinkfix/README.md

 It's not especially hard to repackage the link, but it's a pain.
 You have to copy the link to a text editor, carve it up manually, and reassemble it.
 If you've got a lot of links to deal with, it starts to get very tedious.
 This tool is designed to remove the tedium.

-*Note: The animated gifs below are actually hosted on Google Drive, and the corrected links are embedded into this README file.*
+*Note: The animated gifs below are actually hosted on Google Drive, and the "fixed" links are embedded into this README file.*

 ---

-Start by getting a link to a file on Google Drive.
+Start by getting a sharing link to a file on Google Drive.
 Make sure it's set up for public access (*Anyone with the link*):

 ![Retrieving Google Link](https://drive.google.com/uc?export=view&id=1BJ5cR04cSzHa4xMIPApjLXv0IHPDu9U2)